American Paint - Horse Breed & Info

 Spotted horses have been called pinto, paint, skewbald and piebald.
 Only the registered American Paint horse preserves the delight of color with stock horse conformation and pedigree.

-Cortez already brought a few spotted horses with him when he entered North America.
-It is also common knowledge that the horses left behind by the Spaniards became the bloodstock for many American breeds.
+Cortez brought a few spotted horses with him when he entered North America and It is also common knowledge that the horses left behind by the Spaniards became the bloodstock for many American breeds.

 As herds of wild horses ranged the early West, spotted horses appealed to humans.
 Indians particularly prized these horses, some white settlers as well.
 That the Comanche Indians loved them is evidenced by the many painted ponies on their buffalo robes.